ThatOneGriff/rs-the-game/README.md

 	 - `sh compile-asan` - debug build (ASan).
 Strangely, conflicts with GDB on my machine, so beware;
 	 - `sh compile-gdb` - debug build (GDB).

-## Distribution
+## Running

 Run with one of the following scripts:
 - `sh run` - runs the program;
 - `sh run-gdb` - runs the program inside of GDB.

+## Distribution

-On running `sh pack-distribution`, you'll get a `./DISTRUBUTION` folder with copies of everything the program needs to run.
+On running `sh pack-distribution`, you'll get a `./DISTRUBUTION/` folder with copies of everything the program needs to run.